 Yes, I know that’s not a word you often hear floating around.
 But you will.
+It isn’t a new concept per se, but it is now officially a discipline and a rapidly growing one because the technology that supports it is becoming more sophisticated, and it has the potential to yield solutions for sustainable design and climate change.
 UPDATE: since so many are asking about... - Biomimicry Institute.
 What is Biomimicry?
 Broadcast Yourself.

 Biomimicry - Shells and Cells.
 Algorithms in nature drive architecture research, parametric designs.
 Residential Community Inspired by Biomimicry and Biophilic Design.
 Janine Benyus, "Borrowing Nature's Blueprints: Biomimicry and The Art of Well-Adapted Design" Biomimicry (Michael Pawlyn) Biomimicry (explained with drawings & examples) Structural Biomimicry.
 Biomimicry.
 Architectural thesis (covenant university) 2016 - Biomimicry by Odeyemi.
 Doris Sung's Living Architecture.
 Biomimicry in Architecture.
 Biomimicry: imitating the nature.
 Biomimicry for better design.
 Biomimicry and Landscape Architecture.
 Michael Pawlyn: Using nature's genius in architecture.